 Instructions

 - Chop the prepared chicken into cubes and add it to the Instant Pot.
-Peel the carrots, and slice them into ⅛ inch pieces and place in the Instant Pot.
-Wash and slice the celery, and chop the onion, and add both to the Instant Pot.
+Peel the carrots, slice them into ⅛ inch pieces, and place them in the Instant Pot.
+Wash and slice the celery, chop the onion, and add both to the Instant Pot.

 - Add the chicken broth and water.
 Add the garlic salt, seasoned salt, and pepper.
 Stir well.

-- Break up the Brown Rice Spaghetti into small pieces, and add it to the Instant Pot.
+- Break up the brown rice spaghetti into small pieces, and add it to the Instant Pot.
 Place the lid back on, turn the pressure valve to the SEALING position, and press the MANUAL button.
-Set the time to four minutes.
+Set the time to 4 minutes.

 - If the soup is a little thick, add a bit of water.
 Dish the soup into bowls, and serve with your favorite crackers or chips.
 Enjoy!